rciddagoni/TECO-code-coverage/README.md

 ```
 run_api_windows.bat
 ```
-- start instrument2.py and pass config.json path as command line argument
+- run python instrument2.py and pass config.json path as command line argument
 - you should get couple of '200's in the output console before it finishes
 - check your project's files, should be appended by instrumentation code already plus instrument.js should be inside your app's root and referenced in index.html
-- go to localhost:5000/dashboard to view dashboard
+- open a browser and go to localhost:5000/dashboard to view dashboard
-- create new test session by clicking the dashboard button or calling api request:
+- create new test session by clicking the new session dashboard button or calling api request directly:
 ```
 http://localhost:5000/set_test_session_start?test_session_name=firstSession
 ```